isandunk/Onyx-Graphical-Assets/readme.md

 If you would like to request a particular icon, then please start an issue and I'll see what I can do.

+## Examples ##

+Also included is a folder of example assets, organised by their respective background colours.
+They are exported as 72dpi 32x64px PNG-24 sprites, so you should be able to go ahead and use these straight away.

 License
 =============
 This work is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)